-(1) The Company has long been engaged in the development of electrification technology to provide its customers with earth-friendly electrified vehicle systems that ensure more comfortable transportation.
-As a result, the Company has accumulated production achievements globally by achieving higher performance, more compactness and lower fuel consumption for major electrified products; these attributes are indispensable for hybrid vehicles.
-Going forward, by leveraging its broad range of businesses, the Company will endeavor to contribute to efficiency improvement if fuel economy and saving of electricity usage by connecting all the onboard systems and products and through efficient energy management in the vehicle.
+(1) The Company has long been engaged in the development of electrification technology.
+As a result, the Company has accumulated production achievements globally by achieving higher performance, more compactness and fuel efficiency for major electrified products; these attributes are indispensable for hybrid vehicles.
+Going forward, by leveraging its broad range of businesses, the Company will endeavor to contribute to zero CO2 emissions through further improvement of fuel economy and saving of electricity usage by connecting all the onboard systems and products and through efficient energy management in the vehicle.